millerk22/emc2-labs/EMC2-Labs-Fall/lab01.rst

 .. note::
    ``>>>`` indicates that the code that follows should be typed into a cell!

-As you might expect, this is a command which tells the notebook to display the phrase ``Hello world!`` below the cell.
+As you might expect, this is a command which tells the notebook to display the phrase ``Hello World!`` below the cell.
-In order to tell Python to actually perform this command, we must execute the cell, by holding down the Shift button and pressing Return or Enter.
+In order to tell Python to actually perform this command, we must execute the cell by holding down the Shift button and pressing Return/Enter or by clicking the run button in the upper left of the cell.

 Execute this cell.
 You should see the following: